 Consequently, the treasurer should develop a close working relationship with the CII and also with the Regional Membership Manager for the region.

-- Report on the financial standing of the local institute at each council meeting in the form of a statement of income and expenditure, a balance sheet and cash flow statements.
+- Report on the financial standing of the local institute at each council meeting by using and keeping updated the local institute accounts tool, or in the form of a statement of income and expenditure, a balance sheet and cash flow statements.

 - Ensure that financial transactions are appropriate and financial affairs are conducted within the local institute’s constitution.